mdheller/secure-xgboost/doc/get_started.rst

 ********************************
 - See :doc:`Installation Guide </build>` on how to install Secure XGBoost.
 - See :doc:`Text Input Format </tutorials/input_format>` on using text format for specifying training/testing data.
-- See :doc:`Tutorials </tutorials/index>` for tips and tutorials.
-- See `Learning to use XGBoost by Examples <https://github.com/dmlc/xgboost/tree/master/demo>`_ for more code examples.

 ******
 Python